-If you were planning on rebalancing your RRSP or something similar you have until Monday (end of day) to get this all done.
+If you were planning on rebalancing your RRSP or something similar you have until Monday (end of the day) to get this all done.
 There will be a plethora of exciting articles out there to read (including from me), but remember that the RRSP is really a Savings/Tax Deferral System, because you will have to pay your taxes on the money (hopefully not more than you saved by putting money in your RRSP in the first place).
-Is it worth madly panic’ing to try to make a last minute RRSP deposit if you don’t have a specific need to do so?
-I don’t think so, you might do better putting the money in your TFSA (if you have room, for either, for that matter), or pay down debt?
+Is it worth madly panicking to try to make a last-minute RRSP deposit if you don’t have a specific need to do so?
+I don’t think so, you might do better putting the money in your TFSA (if you have room, for either, for that matter), or paying down debt?

 The Ontario Government decided that they wanted to have the biggest sub-national jurisdiction Debt in the world ($308 billion), so they continue to run big deficit budgets with big promises.
 I will be reviewing the alleged extra funding for the Autism programs (with a lot of input from Mrs. C8j, hopefully), $333 million over five years.
 Why couldn’t they just give me a cut of that?
 Speaking of huge debts, evidently the World Debt is Rising (according to Bloomberg) but who are we borrowing from then?
 Mars?
 Venus?
 Maybe that is how Pluto ended up being demoted from planet (it owed too much money to the Intergalactic Banks).

 Another very confusing week of weather here in Ottawa, but luckily my writings didn’t seem as confusing (I hope).